ayush-nair94/FrontEndDeveloper-Assignment/README.md

 # Frontend Developer Project

-This project is a demo project setup for candidates who are applying for frontend UI/UX developer role at [Quaero 3 India].
+This project is a demo project setup for candidates who are applying for frontend UI/UX developer role at [Quaero 3 India](www.quaero.com).
 Please clone this project and follow the steps mentioned in the test shared with you.

 ### How to run this?